RukaButOriginal/Windows-Tools/README.md

 - Unzip Windows_Tools.zip, password is MT1234
 - Launch *start.bat* and allow administrator permissions
-- The navigate through the menu UI and select whichever you like
+- Navigate through the menu UI and select whichever you like